m4ndingo/radare2gui_dotnet/README.md

 PM> Install-Package r2pipe
 ```
 ## Framework
-Download and install .net framework 4.5.1 from Microsoft and configure the project for this framework (this is the version that Nuget installs)
+Download and install .net framework 4.5.1 from Microsoft and configure the project for this framework (this is the version that Nuget installs for r2pipe)

 && Compile!